 - Available capacity: 90% of the default disk capacity provided when selecting a server

-- When setting partition size, the remaining capacity is automatically calculated and displayed
+- When setting Partition size, the remaining capacity is automatically calculated and displayed

-- Additional partition information setting
+- Set additional partition information

-- Partition type: flat, lvm selectable
+- Partition type: flat or lvm selectable

 - Partition name: enter partition name